BUSN: Business (Undergraduate)

 BUSN 3075 Legal Environment of Business in Europe (3 Credits)

 This course introduces students to the basic concepts of government and the legal system; the nature, formation, and operation of business entities and organizations; and the European, international and local environments within which businesses operate.
 Students will learn to recognize legal issues, prevent legal disputes, and shape the policies of their businesses within the rule of law and ethics.
 Highly Recommended (not required): A previous course in Business or Management, or relevant work experience.
+This course is offered for our International Education program students.

 Attributes: Liberal